Written by Michelle Whitmer | Scientifically Reviewed By Arti Shukla, Ph.D. | Edited By Walter Pacheco | Last Update: November 20, 2024

 Electrical Shielding

-Sheets of asbestos cement provide shielding between electrical components such as switches within arc chutes.
+Sheets of asbestos cement provide shielding between electrical components.
+An example includes switches within arc chutes.

 Electrical Paper